holiber/qstore/README.md

 ```

-Also you can use function as value for additional field, and write previous in that manner:
+Also you can use function as value for additional field, and write previous example at another manner:

 ```js
 	var groups = shops.groupBy({